A quiet room in the noise

 These sayings are not commandments, but mirrors.

-The Living Way is organized around one main stream and several companion voices.
-Choose a path by teacher if you already identify with Yeshua, Gotama, Laozi, Krishna, Einstein, or the architecture—each path suggests an order into the same library.
+The Living Way has one central stream and several companion voices.
+Choose a path by voice or tradition if you already know the door you trust.
+Every path leads into the same library; they simply change the order of entry.

 Start Here